 Scientists have identified 483 different chemical compounds in cannabis.
 For the vast majority of these, the medicinal effect is not yet known.
 Most research focuses on just a few of these compounds and their effect on the brain.

 THC – (Tetrahydrocannabinol)

-What it does: THC ( one that gets you “high.”
+What it does: THC (tetrahydrocannabinol) is the most well known of cannabinoids; it’s the one that gets you “high.”
 It is created when the plant matter is dried and heated as a result of smoking, cooking, or extracting.
 THC binds to cannabinoid receptors in the central nervous system and the immune system, resulting in relaxation, reduced pain, and increased appetite.

 What it treats: THC is helpful for treating many, many ailments.
 Studies have shown that it has medicinal benefits for ALS (Lou Gehrig’s disease), Alzheimer’s, anxiety, arthritis, chemotherapy side effects, Crohn’s Disease, chronic pain, fibromyalgia, HIV-related peripheral neuropathy, Huntington’s Disease, incontinence, insomnia, multiple sclerosis, pruritus, sleep apnea, and Tourette Syndrome, among others.
 THC has even been shown to kill cancerous tumors!

 Patients report that THC helps reduce nausea and vomiting, which is particularly helpful for those undergoing chemotherapy.
 Patients suffering from AIDS often experience a lack of appetite, which THC may be helpful in counteracting.
 Some patients also use THC for glaucoma relief.